ChrisForti/tcp-server-http/README.md

 # about

-This is a TCP server built with the http protocol.
+This is a TCP server built with the HTTP protocol.